Tuesday, 21 February 2012

 Brum taxis: lottery?

-posted by pindec*UPDATE*
+posted by pindec

 The newsroom got back to us after a few days (still no info from the BBC actual).
 They stated that: "Birmingham City Council Licensing does undertake Criminal Records Bureau (CRB) checks for all new hackney carriage and private hire driver’s licence applicants.
 In addition further checks are carried out every three years for the duration of a licence".